gjamesgoenawan/eureka-robotics-challenges/README.md

 Exercise 2) "Post-processing a 2D path" at the page: https://osrobotics.org/osr/planning/post_processing.html

 For each solution, I provided a `.py` and `.ipynb` file for better readability.
-However in my installation of python (Ubuntu 20.04), I was having trouble with PyLab plotting outside Jupyter Notebook, hence the plotting functionality on the `.py` fils is disabled.
+However in my installation of python (Ubuntu 20.04), I was having trouble with PyLab plotting outside Jupyter Notebook, hence the plotting functionality on the `.py` file is disabled.

 For further question, please email me at GABR0022@e.ntu.edu.sg.